-Santeon hospitals compared the percentage of patients who had a postpartum checkup and found considerable differences between hospitals.
+Santeon hospitals compared the percentage of patients who had a postpartum checkup, and found considerable differences between hospitals.
 (See figure 16).

-The Santeon-wide review revealed that these differences are largely the result of policy differences.
+The Santeon-wide review revealed that these differences are largely the result of differences in local policy.
 Maasstad Hospital and Medisch Spectrum Twente, for example, have a catchment area with, on average, a somewhat lower socioeconomic status.
-They are a more vulnerable group who typically benefit more from additional support from the hospital.

-Therefore, it is not surprising that the figures show that these hospitals see more patients for postpartum checkups.
+Their patients consitute a potentially more vulnerable group who typically benefit more from additional hospital-provided support.
+Therefore, it is not surprising that the figures show that these hospitals see relatively more patients for postpartum checkups.